Free-range eggs no longer available in UK due to bird flu

 It poses an extremely low risk to humans, according to the NHS, although several people have been infected around the world, leading to a number of deaths.

-It resulted in the government enforcing an Avian Influenza Prevention Zone which made it a legal requirement for all bird keepers across the UK - whether they have pet birds, commercial flocks or just a few birds in a backyard flock - to keep them indoors and follow strict biosecurity measures.
+The outbreaks have resulted in the government enforcing an Avian Influenza Prevention Zone which made it a legal requirement for all bird keepers across the UK - whether they have pet birds, commercial flocks or just a few birds in a backyard flock - to keep them indoors and follow strict biosecurity measures.

 Under such restrictions egg farmers have a 16-week "grace period" to maintain their free-range status, but this ended on Monday.